 Employers are required to provide written notice of the Massachusetts PFML to their qualified individuals.
 The notice, which may be provided electronically, must include the opportunity for an employee or self-employed individual to acknowledge receipt or decline to acknowledge receipt of the information.

 - Other provisions as outlined in M.G.L. c.
 175M sec.
 4

 Note: Please use your Federal Employer Identification Number (FEIN) as your Employer ID Number on the “Employer Notice to Employee” and the “Employer Notice to Self-Employed Individual” Forms.

-Employers must also post the required Paid Family & Medical Leave Poster on or before September 30th, 2019.
+Employers must also post the required Paid Family & Medical Leave Poster.

 Quick Facts about the Paid Family and Medical Leave Program